-Each layer of Raven Anticheat - architecture, heartbeat, Lua executor detection, server-side event validation, and the Global Ban Database - explained the way we run it in production.
+Each layer of Raven Anticheat explained the way we run it in production: architecture, heartbeat, Lua executor detection, server-side event validation, and the Global Ban Database.

 A heartbeat loop continuously reports client-side runtime state to the server.
 If the heartbeat stops, falls behind, or returns wrong values, the server treats the client as tampered and acts.